robinm3/InkscapeArtistSignature/README.md

 - Choose text size
 - Select an image and choose where you want to put it on your image(there are options for each corner and the center)
 - Pick the color you want your signature to be in
+- Choose a social media preset that format your name as this social media username

 ### How to use ?